Explainer: How does hail form?

 Hailstones are clumps of layered ice which form in the air that is rising within thunderstorms, known as updraughts.

 Hailstones start as water vapour condensing into tiny water droplets that exist inside the updraught.
-Temperatures near the top of thunderstorm clouds are very cold, dropping to around –50 to –60 °C, even during the summer months.
-As the droplets are swept upwards into this very cold environment, they become 'super-cooled' (colder than 0 °C, but still liquid).
+Temperatures in the middle and upper parts of thunderstorm clouds can be very cold, dropping below –10 to –25 °C, even during the summer months.
+As the droplets are swept upwards into, or form inside, this very cold environment, they become 'super-cooled'.
+This means they're colder than 0 °C, but still liquid.
 They freeze into small ice balls (called 'hail embryos') if they come into contact with tiny particles in the air, such as a speck of dust or dirt, or a salt crystal.

 Growth into a fully fledged hailstone happens in the 'hail growth zone', where the updraught air temperature is –10 to –25 °C. Here, hail embryos collide with super-cooled water droplets, causing them to freeze on impact.
-Once the hailstones have collided with enough of these droplets, building up in size, they become heavy enough for gravity to take over, and begin to fall.
+Once the hailstones have collided with enough of these droplets, building up in size, they become heavy enough to sink faster than the upward air motion that had previous suspended them.
+That's when they begin to fall.

 Video: Dr Harald Richter's 30-second explanation of how hail forms